hmrc/mobile-help-to-save/README.md

 If there is a problem obtaining the user-specific data then the `user` object will be replaced with a `userError` object.
 Other fields (feature flags and shuttering) will be unaffected and still returned:
 ```
   "balanceEnabled": true,
-  // etc... other feature flags omitted for brevity
+  // etc... shuttering and other feature flags omitted for brevity
   "userError": { "code": "GENERAL" }
   // no "user" object
 }